Here are some questions people commonly ask us, listed by topic. To view the answer, click on the question.

 Organisations and groups across England run events to help tackle stigma.
 Campaign groups are changing attitudes to mental health within their own communities, workplaces and places of education.
 And for the first time ever, local organisations are creating their own Time to Change campaigns.
 Take a look at our map to see what is happening near you and get involved.

 Can Time to Change provide a speaker for my event?

-Time to Change promote events across England that encourage people to talk about mental health to challenge stigma and discrimination.
-We have Equalities and Regional Coordinators located in regions across England, and Champions (volunteers with lived experience of mental health problems) who campaign to end mental health discrimination in their communities.
+Time to Change promotes events across England that encourage people to talk about mental health to challenge stigma and discrimination.
+Our Community Equalities Coordinators located in the different regions of England work alongside local Champions, volunteers who use their lived experience of mental health problems to change the way people think and act about mental health.